mdude77/MMinerMonitor/README.md

 Used to keep close tabs on your Bitmain AntMiner machines (S1/S2/S3/S4/S5/C1) and Spondoolie hardware (SP10, SP20, SP30, SP31, SP35).

-Written in vb.net, requires .net 4.0, build in VS 2010.
+Written in vb.net, requires .net 4.0, built in VS 2010.